From Dark Corner to DOT-COM:

 "Unsecret Ballot."
 Current election methods offer significant

-him or her.
-However, some observers express concern that voters will not
+or her.
+However, some observers express concern that voters will not trust,

-trust, with sufficient certainty, that their votes cannot be connected back to
+with sufficient certainty, that their votes cannot be connected back to their

-their names and PIN numbers.
-After all, the entire thrust in e-commerce has
+names and PIN numbers.
+After all, the entire thrust in e-commerce has been to

-been to connect a specific transaction to a specific individual with a great
+connect a specific transaction to a specific individual with a great deal of

 For commercial purposes, it is important to be able to

-time to consummate a specific transaction.
-For election purposes, it will be
+to consummate a specific transaction.
+For election purposes, it will be even

-even more important to establish that it is the real Glenn Newkirk voting and
+more important to establish that it is the real Glenn Newkirk voting and at the

-at the same time to remove all connections between Glenn Newkirk and his
+same time to remove all connections between Glenn Newkirk and his actual ballot

-ballot.
-The hardware and software remain under their control with substantial
+secret ballot.
+The hardware and software remain under their control with

-audit controls in place.
-However, two vital elements of the OLV act are not
+substantial audit controls in place.
+However, two vital elements of the OLV act

-under the election official’s control: the computer from which the voting
+are not under the election official’s control: the computer from which the

-takes place and the network connecting that computer to the election server.
+voting takes place and the network connecting that computer to the election

-What with downloadable cookies that capture keystrokes and sniffers that
+server.
+What with downloadable cookies that capture keystrokes and sniffers

 challenge convincing voters that votes will remain secret.